 - Distracting yourself by counting or performing an activity that keeps your mind otherwise occupied

 A variety of pain medications could potentially be used during labor and delivery, including analgesics and epidurals, depending on the situation.
+Click here to better understand the role anesthesiology can play as part of the labor and delivery process.
 You'll want to review your pain control options with the person who'll be delivering your baby.
 Find out what pain control methods are available, how effective they're likely to be, and when it's best not to use certain medications.

 If you want to use pain-control methods other than medication, make sure your health care provider and the hospital staff know by including this in your birthplan.